Table of Contents

 - What is TOEFL?

-- IELTS vs TOEFL | Pattern
+- IELTS Pattern vs TOEFL Pattern

-- IELTS vs TOEFL | Reading section
+- TOEFL Reading section vs IELTS Reading section

-- IELTS vs TOEFL | Listening Section
+- IELTS Listening Section vs TOEFL Listening Section

-- IELTS vs TOEFL Speaking Section
+- IELTS Speaking Section vs TOEFL Speaking Section

-- IELTS vs TOEFL Writing Section
+- IELTS Writing Section vs TOEFL Writing Section

 - IELTS vs TOEFL | Who accepts what?

-- Major differences between IELTS and TOEFL
+- Major difference between TOEFL and IELTS

-- IELTS vs TOEFL | Which is easier?
+- IELTS vs TOEFL Which is easier?

 - FAQs

 Although IELTS and TOEFL demonstrate your knowledge of the English language, they do so in different ways.
 Plus, most universities give value to one or the other depending on the subject and the country you choose.
-So to help you decide between IELTS vs TOEFL and find out which is easier, we share a few important aspects you should consider while choosing.
+So to help you decide between IELTS vs TOEFL and find out which is easier, we share a few essential aspects you should consider while choosing.
 Read along to find out more details about each test and decide which one is the most fitting for you!

 But before we compare these 2 exams, let’s understand them better.